adobe/alloy-samples/ajo/content-cards/README.md

 ```

-8. When the `subscribeRulesetItems` callback is invoked, in addition to personalization results, a convenience function called `collectEvent` is provided that can be used send experience edge events to track interactions, displays and other events.
+6. When the `subscribeRulesetItems` callback is invoked, in addition to personalization results, a convenience function called `collectEvent` is provided that can be used to send experience edge events to track interactions, displays and other events.
 This function is used in this sample to track any time a content card is clicked.
 And if the button on the content card is clicked, the browser is directed to the `actionUrl` specified by the campaign.

 ```javascript
 const handleContentCardClick = (evt) => {